-Right-click Start, go to Control Panel (view by large or small icons) > System > Advanced system settings, and click Settings in the User Profiles section.
+Right-click Start, go to Control Panel (view by large or small icons) > System > Advanced system settings, and select Settings in the User Profiles section.

-In User Profiles, click Default Profile, and then click Copy To.
+In User Profiles, select Default Profile, and then select Copy To.

-In Copy To, under Permitted to use, click Change.
+In Copy To, under Permitted to use, select Change.

 In Select User or Group, in the Enter the object name to select field, type

-everyone, click Check Names, and then click OK.
+everyone, select Check Names, and then select OK.

-If the device is joined to the domain and you are signed in with an account that has permissions to write to a shared folder on the network, you can enter the shared folder path.
+If the device is joined to the domain and you're signed in with an account that has permissions to write to a shared folder on the network, you can enter the shared folder path.

-If the device is not joined to the domain, you can save the profile locally and then copy it to the shared folder location.
+If the device isn't joined to the domain, you can save the profile locally, and then copy it to the shared folder location.